WordPress/gutenberg/packages/rich-text/README.md

 -   `start` - an index in the `text` representing the _start_ of the currently active selection.
 -   `end` - an index in the `text` representing the _end_ of the currently active selection.

-You should not attempted to create your own `value` objects.
+You should not attempt to create your own `value` objects.
 Rather you should rely on the built in methods of the `@wordpress/rich-text` package to build these for you.

 It is important to understand how a value represents richly formatted text.
 Here is an example to illustrate.